vietthang207/bubble-saga/README.md

 		- Try to play so that one bubble will end up below the red line, an alert should appear with the message "Game over!".
 After that, the endgame screen should appear.
 		- Try to play to reach the bubble limit, the same Game over alert and endgame screen should appear.

+IV.
+Test Level Selection

+	1. Test none-selected
+	+ Enter Level selection
+	+ Choose nothing, then press Play, nothing should happen
+	+ Press Edit, nothing should happen

+	2. Test Play
+	+ Enter Level selection
+	+ Choose 1 preload level, press play, you should be able to play that level with correct bubbles setup
+	+ Choose 1 non-preload level, press play, you should be able to play that level with correct bubbles setup

+	3. Test Edit
+	+ Enter Level selection
+	+ Choose 1 preload level, press edit, you should be able to edit that level with correct bubbles setup Note that when you press save, it will ask you to enter a new name since you cannot overwrite a preload level.
+	+ Choose 1 non-preload level, press edit, you should be able to edit that level with correct bubbles setup

 Glass-box testing